Installation

 Docker is a container-based software framework for automating deployment of applications.
 Compose is a tool for defining and running multi-container Docker applications.

-This repo is meant to be the starting point for somebody who likes to use dockerized multi-container OpenCelium in production.
 The OpenCelium Docker image uses the stable branch of OpenCelium’s Git repo.

 The Docker images are hosted on Dockerhub.